ugurbilal58/exception_logger/README.md

-Add https://youtu.be/aeAX6vWpfR0 to docs & african-wildlife dataset docs page (#9102)
+Add https://youtu.be/YDXKa1EljmU and https://youtu.be/5BO0Il_YYAg to Docs (#8958)